-Other than some minor wear and different dates on the coins, they are pretty much identical.
+Other than some minor wear and different dates on the coins, they appear identical.

 Looks Can Be Deceiving

-One of the coins is dated 1964.
-Minting for this coin began shortly after President Kennedy was assassinated.
-This coin is made up of 90% silver and 10% copper, the same alloy used in all silver coins in the United States in 1964.
-These coins are often called junk silver.
-Based on silver prices at the time I write this, the melt value of this coin is around six dollars.
+One of these coins is dated 1964.
+Minting began not long after President Kennedy was assassinated.
+This coin is comprised of 90% silver and 10% copper, the same alloy used in all silver coins in the United States in 1964.
+Sometimes they are called “junk silver” because they are relatively plentiful and have no numismatic collector value.
+Based on silver prices at the time I write this, the melt value of this coin is around $8.75.

-One of the coins is dated 1969.
+One of the coins is dated 1969 and is the least worn and best looking of the three.
 Beginning in 1965, the make-up of US coins was changed, though a special alloy was used for the Kennedy half dollar from 1965 to 1970.
 This coin is made of 40% silver and 60% copper.
-Based on silver prices at the time I write this, the melt value of this coin is around two and a half dollars.
+Based on silver prices at the time I write this, the melt value of a 1969 Kennedy half dollar is around three and a half dollars.

-The third coin is dated 1971.
+The third coin is dated 1971, the newest of the bunch.
 The last year for the special alloy for half-dollar coins was 1970.
-Beginning in 1971 the half dollar, like all other circulated US “silver” coins, was made from about 92% copper and 8% nickel.
-This coin contains no silver at all, and has a melt value of less than ten cents.
+Beginning in 1971 the Kennedy half dollar, like all other circulated US “silver” coins, was made from about 92% copper and 8% nickel.
+This “silver” coin contains no silver at all, and has a melt value of less than ten cents.